 email@example.com and Tel (301-860-4003)

-Dr. Kevin L. Glasper is an assistant professor in the Department of Management, Marketing and Public Administration.
+Dr. Kevin L. Glasper is an assistant professor and former Program Coordinator of the MPA Program in the Department of Management, Marketing and Public Administration.
 He joined the department in the Fall of 2008.
 Dr. Glasper holds a Bachelor of Arts degree in political science received in 1991 from Prairie View A&M University, and a Master of Public Administration (MPA) in 1994 from Texas Southern University.
 Dr. Glasper received his doctorate in political science with a public administration and public policy emphasis in May of 2006.